MrRare96/Auto-Anime-Downloader---XDCC/README.md

 8. change nickname etc in config file to your liking, do not use the one provided with it, since it might be in use.

-9. open settings.ini and change the search parameter to your liking, you can add multiple anime's by seperating them with a ",".
-(DONT DELETE THE "^").
-(Only works for horriblesubs for now, since the bot used in this case, only contains horriblesubs episodes)
+9. open AAD SetupGUI and follow the steps shown to you when launched (download the .exe only if you do not want to edit/change the code).

 10. start AutoAnimeDownloader.exe by typing cd /home/(user)/.irssi, or if you are already in home: cd /.irssi and then mono AutoAnimeDownloader.exe